Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Best practices for defining filter expressions

-• Changes to the structure of your extension data classes may result in malformed expressions.
+• Changes to extension data classes may result in malformed expressions.

 Filter expressions